Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 0%, so the description must compensate.
-It explains the 'accounts' parameter groups by account, which adds meaning beyond the schema type, but does not detail format or expected values.
+Schema coverage is 0%, but the description explains that accounts groups by account, adding meaning beyond the schema's type definition.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.